 Don’t delete negative comments on social platforms.
 Whether someone screenshots the comment, or other customers see it before you delete it, there’s no way to completely hide a public comment on the internet.
 Instead, address it head-on.
 Give the negative commenter a method to reach you and let them know you’re excited to fix the problem.
 Once things have been resolved, comment on the interaction saying that you’re glad everything worked out.

 Not Thinking Before Posting

 Don’t forget that social media posts are permanent, and to post on sensitive topics should be thought about in detail, whether through a business or personal site.
 Think twice and use common sense.
 Ask yourself: could my message be misconstrued?
 Would anyone take offense to it?

-As a business owner, we always research new potential hires, business partners, and clients social sites to make sure that they agree with our firm values.
+As business owners, we always research new potential hires, business partners, and clients’ social sites to make sure that they agree with our firm values.
 Don’t forget that if you are ever trying to develop new professional relationships.